kfchou/kfchou.github.io/_posts/2026-03-15-repo-memory.md

 What this means: Claude loads CLAUDE.md automatically when entering a directory.
 Because they load whether needed or not, their content must be minimal: a tabular index with short descriptions and triggers for when to open each file.
 Index may point to specific architectural details or histories and is loaded by the Agent only when needed.

 By designing index files carefully, indices can act as a map of how documentations evolve -- thus mimicking knowledge graphs of graph databases.

+### Local Indices

+#### Claude Code
+The source code of Claude Code was leaked at the end of March 2026.
+Examining the codebase, we see that it also prefers to use indexes to store memory ([AlphaSignal](https://alphasignal.ai/email/2f539f055e63c358)).

+Claude Code loads a tiny index (MEMORY.md) into every prompt, where each line points to external files.
+When you ask something, the system fetches only the relevant file instead of dumping everything into the model.
+This avoids unnecessary token usage.

+Another mechanism rewrites the memory as it "learns".
+A background process merges duplicates, removes contradictions, and deletes outdated facts.
+The system treats stale memory as incorrect and fixes it continuously.

+Explore the python version of Claude Code [here (167k ★)](https://github.com/ultraworkers/claw-code?utm_source=alphasignal&utm_campaign=2026-04-01&lid=1q4s8wFRY84lryjvT).

+#### Andrej Karpathy's personal knowledge base
+Andrej Karpathy describes how he built a personal knowledge base by
+1. Indexing all source documents into a `raw/` directory
+2. Using an LLM to build a wiki -- a collection of markdown files
+3. Asks LLM questions about his personalized wiki

+{% include tweet.html url="https://twitter.com/karpathy/status/2039805659525644595" %}

+He tweets about this workflow, done by using a collection of scripts, but the idea received thousands of positive responses.

+To build your own knowledge base, first look at Andrej's detailed description of the idea [in more detail](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f), and feed that into your own coding agent.

 ### [RepoAgent](https://github.com/OpenBMB/RepoAgent) (920 ★)